Royal Malaysia Police: Troll farm

-In 2022, the internet company Meta Platforms reported that the Royal Malaysia Police were behind a troll farm.
-The allegation was denied.
+In 2022, Meta Platforms reported that the Royal Malaysia Police was operating a troll farm, which was denied by the RMP.

 Major cases and incidents

-Lahad Datu Standoff
+Lahad Datu standoff

 Following the Sulu militants intrusion, a military standoff commenced on 11 February 2013 and ended after conflict about 24 March 2013.
 235 militants, most of whom were armed, arrived by boat in Lahad Datu district from Philippines territory and occupied the village of Tanduo.
 They were sent by Jamalul Kiram III, a claimant to the throne of the Sultanate of Sulu.
 His stated goal was to assert the Philippine territorial claim to eastern Sabah as part of the North Borneo dispute.
 In response, Malaysian security forces surrounded the village.
 Attempts by the Malaysian and the Philippine governments to reach a peaceful solution with Kiram's supporters were unsuccessful and the standoff escalated into an armed conflict on 1 March 2013.
 At the end of the standoff, around 56 militants were killed along with six civilians and 10 Malaysian security forces (of which eight were Malaysian police members).
 The rest of the militants were either captured or escaped back to the Philippines.

-Shooting of Aminulrasyid Amzah
+Murder of Aminulrasyid Amzah

 A schoolboy, Aminulrasyid Amzah, was shot dead by police after allegedly trying to escape from a car accident which he was involved in.
 Aminulrasyid was driving his sister's car without a valid driver's licence after midnight on 3 May 2010, together with his friend, Azamuddin, who was the passenger.
 He had been trying to flee a number of motorcyclists who were chasing both boys after their vehicle had sideswiped a car earlier that night.

 After Aminulrasyid was shot, his friend Azamuddin was assaulted and beaten by the police but managed to escape.
-The IGP and the police have made many statements to the press saying that Aminulrasyid was trying to ram a police roadblock as well as carrying a weapon in the car.
+The IGP and the RMP had alleged that Aminulrasyid was trying to ram a police roadblock as well as carrying a weapon in the car.
 Azamuddin and Aminulrasyid's family has refuted many of the police claims.
 Many members of the public and the opposing politicians have criticised the police's response, alluding to the fact that the police are trying to cover up the incident and fabricate evidence.
 The boy's family has rejected calls for an inquest into the shooting because they did not believe they would receive a fair and transparent investigation, especially from the police.
 Instead, they have called on the government to establish a royal commission of inquiry to investigate Aminulrasyid's death.
 A special eight-member panel has been formed to scrutinise the investigation of the shooting; however, opposing politicians and the boy's family have derided the formation of the panel as a publicity stunt by the government.
-On 24 March 2016, the High Court in Selangor awarded more than MYR400,000 in damages to the family of the victim to alleviate their pain and suffering.
+On 24 March 2016, the High Court in Selangor awarded more than MYR400,000 in damages to the family of the victim to "alleviate their pain and suffering".